 Thesis Proposals

-Send an email to matteo.rossi@polimi.it and livia.lestingi@polimi.it specifying:
+Send an email to livia.lestingi@polimi.it specifying:

 the proposal(s) you are interested in